Welcome to brand new edition of Reader’s Q & A, the last one of 2014. How time flies!

 Last time I shared with you my Top 10 Tips on How to Get More Followers on Social Media and was pleasantly surprised that many of you liked it, learned a lot and found it very useful just as the previous posts on getting more post shares and also how to get your blog noticed.

-This time I would like to respond to a reader who send me an email specifically asking How to get more followers on Twitter.
+This time I would like to respond in length to a reader who recently sent me an email specifically asking How to get more followers on Twitter.

 Let me share with you how to use Twitter in a more useful and efficient manner.